michigan-traffic-lab/TeraSim/readme.md

 ### Requirements

-- __Hardware__: A CPU based on Intel x86 architecture with at least 16 cores, at least 8 GB of system memory.
+- __Hardware__: A CPU based on Intel x86 architecture with at least 16 cores and 8 GB of system memory.

 - __System__: Ubuntu 22.04 (native system installation rather than a virtual machine or Windows Subsystem for Linux).